-When considering strategic implications, many of the ERP project teams we partner with ask for our assistance helping them understand the implications of “best of breed” and “best in class” ERP systems.
+When considering strategic implications, many of the ERP project teams we partner with ask for our assistance helping them understand the implications of “best-of-breed” and “best-in-class” ERP systems.

 Defining the Two Approaches

-As noted in my first blog post in this series, a “Best of Breed” enterprise application provides an organization with specialized functions such as standalone quality management or inventory tracking systems.
-Best of breed systems are offered by separate vendors.
+As noted in my first blog post in this series, a “Best-of-Breed” enterprise application provides an organization with specialized functions such as standalone quality management or inventory tracking systems.
+Best-of-breed systems are offered by separate vendors.

-“Best of Breed” solution is oftentimes the best choice if a company’s business requirements are so specific that a single ERP can’t address their unique set of business conditions.
+“Best-of-Breed” solution is oftentimes the best choice if a company’s business requirements are so specific that a single ERP can’t address their unique set of business conditions.

-Yet oftentimes, an organization might be best served by what is termed “Best in Class ERP.”
+Yet oftentimes, an organization might be best served by what is termed “Best-in-Class ERP.”
 These are solutions offered by ERP vendors from tier one, two or three that combine core functions of a manufacturing enterprise into a single, integrated enterprise-wide software suite.
 There is tight integration between functions, linking manufacturing, finance, supply chain management, quality, inventory, supply chain, maintenance and other functions in a single universe.

 Get educated.
 White paper provides a proven plan for ERP.